pivotal/docs-tap/cli-plugins/accelerator/command-reference/tanzu_accelerator_fragment_update.hbs.md

-## tanzu accelerator fragment update
+# tanzu accelerator fragment update

-This command update an accelerator fragment.
+This command updates an accelerator fragment.

-### Synopsis
+## Synopsis

 Update an accelerator fragment resource with the specified name using the specified configuration.